 - Update your passwords frequently and across platforms.
 This seems simple enough, yet with the vast amount of applications that require unique credentials we tend to take the path of least resistance.
 Following easy-to-remember patterns or using the same username and password on multiple applications can put your information at a higher risk of being compromised.

 - Use a random Password Generator, such as Password Safe, which allows you to create a secure and encrypted username and password list.

 - Consider using a passphrase, a sequence of words or text, as your passcode.
 A longer password can help you meet different password policies.

 - Strengthen your password policies.
 Finding the right ‘best practices’ for your organization is important for the end-user experience.
 Enforce a high level of complexity into how a password is created to ensure better cybersecurity.

-- Use Two-Factor or Multi-Factor Authentication methods to add a layer of security to your account.
+- Use Multi-Factor Authentication methods to add a layer of security to your account.
+Single-Factor Authentication comes with many vulnerabilities, so implementing a second layer can add a lot more protection and security to your organization.
 This can include SMS Texts, Multiple Questions, a YubiKey, Google Authenticator, or voice call, just to name a few.

 There are many steps that you can take to make sure you are fully prepared to thwart an attack; the best being to keep them from getting into your account in the first place.